 - When you're driving, you get too much sun exposure.

 - When you're swimming- although water-resistant sunscreens are great, they still get wiped away when you wipe the water.

-- When you're sweating, using a sweat resistant sunscreen for outdoor activities like running, playing cricket, etc., offers longer protection.
+- When you're sweating, using sweat-resistant sunscreen for outdoor activities like running, playing cricket, etc., offers longer protection.
 But you still should reapply it frequently to be safe.

-Many of us think that we only need sunscreen when we are outdoors.
-However, even if you are working indoors, more so on electronic devices, you need to apply sunscreen.
+Thinking that sunscreen is meant for outdoor activities only might make your skin bear harmful consequences.
+Know that even if you are working indoors, more so on electronic devices, you need to apply sunscreen.

-Note that you may almost never wear enough sunscreen on.
+Note that you may rarely wear enough sunscreen on.